Oszust-Industries/Oszust-OS-Storm-Eye/README.md

 ## Installation:

-1. Run the setup file
+1. Make sure you have [Python 3.7+](https://www.microsoft.com/en-us/p/python-39/9p7qfqmjrfp7#activetab=pivot:overviewtab) installed.
-2. When asked, "Do you want to allow this app to make changes to your device," click Yes.
+2. Download and run the setup file.
-3. Done.
-Enjoy!
+3. When asked, "Do you want to allow this app to make changes to your device," click Yes.

 ## Requirements: